yeabnoah/yeabnoah/README.md

-<h4>👋 Hi there!
-I'm Yeabsra 💇‍♂️, a self-taught web and mobile developer from Ethiopia.
-I like making cool stuff with code, using languages like Typescript/Javascript, Python, and Rest Framework.
-Always learning new things in tech.
-When I'm not coding, I enjoy soaking up Ethiopian culture.
-Let's connect and build awesome stuff together! <h4>
+<h4>👋 Hello!
+I'm Yeabsra 💇‍♂️, a web and mobile developer from Ethiopia.
+I taught myself how to build websites and apps.
+I enjoy using technology to solve problems and bring ideas to life.
+I'm good at paying attention to small details and finding solutions when things get tough.
+When I'm not coding, I'm always learning something new.
+Let's connect and work together to make cool stuff happen!<h4>

  <table align="center" width="100%" height="100%" >
    <tr>